SHARE

 Scoops of pink raspberry gelato rest on an oval plate, garnished with rose petals and fresh raspberries.
 Two spoons are poised beside the gelato, while a few raspberries are scattered artfully on the plate. // FoodNouveau.com

 Yes, to produce the silky, rich texture of authentic Italian gelato, you do need an ice cream maker.
-An ice cream maker freezes the custard slowly while continually mixing it, creating a super-fine texture free of ice crystals or harder chunks.
+An ice cream maker slowly freezes the custard while continually mixing it, creating a super-fine texture free of ice crystals or hard chunks.
 Some companies now offer specialty appliances labeled as gelato makers, but all ice cream makers on the market churn at a much slower speed than commercial ice cream makers, which makes them perfectly suited for making gelato.

 Read more about using an ice cream maker in my detailed guide to homemade Italian ice cream.